dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/how-to-print-text-document.md

 ---
-title: "How to: Print a Multi-Page Text File" ms.date: "04/28/2022"
+title: "How to print multi-page text file"
+description: Learn how to print multiple page text file (Windows Forms .NET). ms.date: "04/29/2022"
 dev_langs:
   - "csharp"
   - "vb"
 helpviewer_keywords:
-  - "printing [Windows Forms], printing multiple pages"
+  - "printing [Windows Forms .NET], printing multiple pages"
-  - "text [Windows Forms], printing Windows Forms"
+  - "text [Windows Forms .NET], printing Windows Forms"
-  - "Windows Forms, printing text"
+  - "Windows Forms .NET, printing text"
-  - "printing [Windows Forms], text" ms.custom: devdivchpfy22
+  - "printing [Windows Forms .NET], text" ms.custom: devdivchpfy22
 ---

-# How to: Print a Multi-Page Text File in Windows Forms .NET
+# How to print a multi-page text file (Windows Forms .NET)

 It's common for Windows-based applications to print text.
 The <xref:System.Drawing.Graphics> class provides methods for drawing objects (graphics or text) to a device, such as a screen or printer.
 The following section describes in detail the process to print text file.
-This method doesn't support print of word and pdf files.
+This method doesn't support printing non-plain text files, such as an Office Word document or a _PDF_ file.

 > [!NOTE]
 > The <xref:System.Windows.Forms.TextRenderer.DrawText%2A> methods of <xref:System.Windows.Forms.TextRenderer> are not supported for printing.
 You should always use the <xref:System.Drawing.Graphics.DrawString%2A> methods of <xref:System.Drawing.Graphics>, as shown in the following code example, to draw text for printing purposes.